Remote employee training

 As high as 96.3% of surveyed respondents said that these activities had a positive impact on their relationship with their colleagues and on their collaboration experience at work (95.5%), while also boosting their relationship with their employer (94.2%) and feelings of staying in their job (91%).

-In between your remote employee training programs, insert some time for the team to get to know each other and bond other shared activities and experiences.
+In between your remote employee training programs, insert some time for the team to get to know each other and bond through shared activities and experiences.
 Team bonding activities have been shown to have a positive impact on several aspects of employees’ work life:

 Remote employee training program